Karukami/Karu-Idle-JS-Game/README.md

 	*Autoclickers: You can buy these to make the game play itself!
 	*LocalStorage integration: you can save and load your game!
 	*Avatars: These give the game more personality!
-(More functionality in the near future!)
 	*Console: A handy console which shows your last actions!
 	*Stats: View your progress!
 	*Achievements: Goals for you to achieve!